Report: Browns to start P.J. Walker vs. 49ers if Deshaun Watson is out

 San Francisco 49ers

-Five of those starts came last season after the Panthers had a QB carousel throughout the campaign.
+Five of those starts came last season during the Panthers' quarterback carousel.
 In all six appearances last year, Walker totaled 731 passing yards while completing 63 of 106 passes for three touchdowns and three picks.

-If Walker does start, it'll be a tough task at hand against a 49ers defense that is ranked No. 1 in points allowed (13.6), No. 3 in yards per pass allowed (5.0) and No. 5 in opposition interceptions thrown percentage (3.98%), among other statistical categories.
+If Walker does start, it'll be a tough task at hand against a 49ers defense that is ranked No. 1 in points allowed (13.6), No. 3 in yards per pass allowed (5.0) and No. 5 in opposition interceptions thrown percentage (3.98 percent), among other statistical categories.